MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Conclusion

 In experiments, MECCH consistently outperforms state-of-the-art baselines on five widely adopted heterogeneous graph datasets for node classification and link prediction, with improved computational efficiency.
 Ablation studies validate the effectiveness of MECCH's novel components in boosting model performance.
 Embedding visualizations qualitatively demonstrate the superiority of MECCH.

-For future work, we plan to improve MECCH so that it can be applied to web-scale datasets, such as AMiner~\shortcite{DBLP:conf/kdd/TangZYLZS08} and MAG~\shortcite{DBLP:conf/www/SinhaSSMEHW15}, where all existing metapath-based HGNNs cannot run due to substantial computational costs.
-We also plan to apply MECCH to complex real-life applications, such as knowledge-aware recommendations.
+For future work, we plan to improve MECCH so that it can be applied to web-scale datasets, such as AMiner~\citep{DBLP:conf/kdd/TangZYLZS08} and MAG~\citep{DBLP:conf/www/SinhaSSMEHW15}, where existing metapath-based HGNNs can hardly run due to substantial computational costs. {We also plan to incorporate various training paradigms by using MECCH as an encoder to further boost the prediction accuracy, such as self-supervised learning~\citep{DBLP:journals/corr/abs-1911-08538,DBLP:conf/aaai/ParkK0Y20}, contrastive learning~\citep{DBLP:conf/kdd/WangLHS21,DBLP:conf/kdd/Qian0WYZ22,DBLP:conf/wsdm/ChenHXWXL23}, and federated learning~\citep{DBLP:conf/ijcai/0004K23}.}